 Parents apply for a place by completing the Common Application Form that is issued by the Local Authority (LA) where the child lives.
-For residents of another council area (including Plymouth and Devon), parents must use the Common Application Form provided locally.
+In Torbay, this is online at www.torbay.gov.uk/schools-and-learning/admissions or by calling the LA for a paper version.
+For children who live in another council area (including Plymouth and Devon), parents must use the Common Application Form provided locally.
 This will be forwarded to Torbay Council.

-There is a National Closing date for applications.
-Applications can be submitted after this but will be considered as late, after all timely applications unless the parent can demonstrate that he or she was unable to apply on time.
+There is a National Closing date.
+Applications can be submitted after this but will be considered as late, after all timely applications, unless the parent can demonstrate that he or she was unable to apply on time.

-Applications for normal round admission are managed under Torbay's Primary Co-ordinated Admissions Scheme.
-Decisions will be sent to parents on the National Offer Day by the Council where the child lives.
+Applications for normal round admission are managed under Torbay's Primary Schools Co-ordinated Admissions Scheme.
+Decisions will be sent to parents on the National Offer Day by the LA where the child lives.